homemadearcade/zero/todo/2_UPNEXT_FEATURES.md

     Should be a /image route not an aws route

 Games and CanvasImages that anyone in a lobby can edit!
-  Does that mean we want to keep track of what lobby you are in? on the user object? lobbyInstanceId === ?
+  Does that mean we want to keep track of what lobby you are in? on the user object? lobbyInstanceMongoId === ?
 Also then we can just be like 'yo we got a lobby starting'

 VIDEO CALL BLOCKING
   End Call for everyone in lobby, End call for self also